aqueous-humor/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. 5-execute adds execute permission to the owner of the file hello

 7. 6-multiple_permissions adds execute permission to the owner and group owner, and read permission to other users, to the file hello

+8. 7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello